jensstein/oandbackup/FAQ.md

         - this type is related to a controversial change that originally was slated for Android 10 it is mandatory for all new apps since August 2020 and/or every app targeting Android 11 (SDK 30)
-        - the main thing here is call "Scoped Storage"
+        - the main thing here is called "Scoped Storage"
         - Storage is then divided into Shared Storage and Private Storage
         - as part of SAF this is Androids approach to secure the access to media files and limit it to the ones of each app individually
-        - e.g. chat apps have/had to move their media data into data directories instead of generic folders (e.g. WhatsApp's well known WhatsApp folder)
+        - e.g. chat apps have/had to move their media data into data directories, instead of generic folders (e.g. WhatsApp's well known WhatsApp folder)
         - Android might wants to move all the data directories to /storage/emulated/0/Android.
-          Below it you can find the "data", "obb", "media" ... an in it a folder of each apps package name
+          Below this folder you could find folders for "data", "obb", "media" ... an in them, a folder of each app's package name
-        - Default is set to include it in the backup (possibility to enable in prefs)
+        - Default is set to not include it in the backup (possibility to enable in prefs)

    2.5. cache